 3. Ongoing Email Marketing

 This is where the real value sits and where the sales come from.
+This is where you really get to stand out from other retailers and build customer loyalty.
 Consistent, well-timed communication keeps your business front of mind and gives customers a reason to come back, not just once, but regularly.
-This is where you get to show ‘shopfront’ — your full product range, your style, your point of difference, and what makes your business worth coming back to.
+This is where you get to show ‘shopfront’, which is to say your full product range, your style, your point of difference, and what makes your business worth coming back to.
+It’s also where you can reinforce the human side of your business, build relationships, let your customers get to know you, show yourselves as the experts.

 • Product features, promotions and seasonal campaigns